ZvonkoEreiz/registry/certbot/README.md

 Role Variables
 --------------

 All variables are set up in project root directory group_vars/all as they are used by multiple roles.
-If you're using this role as standalone, you can set up following in defaults/main.yml or vars/main.yml:
+If you're using this role as a standalone, you can set up following in defaults/main.yml or vars/main.yml:

 ```
 ssl_email: user@domain.tld #administrative email address for your SSL certificates